laufergall/webscraping_workshop/workshop/task_03/task_03.md

   MONGODB_COLLECTION:  kinos
 ```

-So, your docker-compose has to look like this one: `docker-compose.yml` (of this folder).
+So, your docker-compose has to look like this one: [docker-compose.yml](docker-compose.yml).

 &#8594; **Build and start this container** by adding it to the others which are already up.
 On another terminal: